ak15199/rop/README.md

 https://github.com/scanlime/fadecandy for more background on this project.

-The code has been run on OSX with Python 2.7, and the only extra you'll need is numpy in support of the fastopc module.
-Typically you'd run something like
+The code has been run on OSX with Python 2.7, and the only extra you'll need is numpy to support fastopc and array math.
+Typically you'd run something
+like:

     # pip install numpy

- s the super user to get this installed.
+as the super user to install.

 To get started, update dpyinfo.py to suit your configuration, start the OPC service and connect your array.
 Then run: